Rishabh-Tamrakar/Jenkins-Configuration-as-Code-jcasc/README.md

 **Steps**\
 You need to follow these steps to start working on Jenkins Configuration as Code

-1.Install the plugin from Available plugins
+1.Install the plugin from Available plugins/
 ![Alt text](https://github.com/Rishabh-Tamrakar/Jenkins-Configuration-as-Code-jcasc/blob/master/images/1.JPG)

-2. After that You will find this plugin in Manage plugins.
+2.After that You will find this plugin in Manage plugins.
 ![Alt text](https://github.com/Rishabh-Tamrakar/Jenkins-Configuration-as-Code-jcasc/blob/master/images/2.JPG)

-3.seclect Jenkins Configuration as Code and these options will come, from here you can start working.
+3.Seclect Jenkins Configuration as Code and these options will come, from here you can start working.
 ![Alt text](https://github.com/Rishabh-Tamrakar/Jenkins-Configuration-as-Code-jcasc/blob/master/images/3.JPG)

 ***you can keep yaml file anywhere on accessible source like in the machine where Jenkins in running or AWS S3 bucket***